Entrepreneurship Competition - Terms & Conditions

 7. Data Protection and Privacy

 a.
-By entering, you consent to the collection and processing of your personal data by the Organisers for the purposes of administering the Competition, which includes but is not limited processing your entry, contacting you to provide updates on the status of the comeptition, announcing the winners and administration of the prizes (including providing your details to Canopy as required for the Accelarator Programme if an entrant is selected to take part).
+By entering, you consent to the collection and processing of your personal data by the Organisers for the purposes of administering the Competition, which includes but is not limited to processing your entry, contacting you to provide updates on the status of the competition, announcing the winners and administration of the prizes.

 d.
 Personal information will not be shared with third parties except where required to administer the Competition or as stated herein.